mlrun/mlrun/docs/store/feature-sets.md

 ]

 vector = fs.FeatureVector("stocks-vec", features)

+# Use vectore.save() for storing the vector object
+vector.save()
 ```

-Once we have a feature vector we can run the get_offline_features method to retireve our feature set. <br>
+Once we have a feature vector in place we can run get_offline_features method to retireve data from the feature set. <br>
 This command fetch the data from the "offline" feature store and return a dataframe. <br>
-you can also write  the result as a parquet file. <br>
+Note that you can also write  the result as a parquet file. <br>
+To learn more about get_offline_features go to [get offline features](https://docs.mlrun.org/en/latest/api/mlrun.feature_store.html?highlight=get_offline_features#mlrun.feature_store.get_offline_features) API